JEP draft: Code reflection (Incubator)

 input add operation.

-We can then transform the method’s code model by calling the FuncOp.transform
+We can then transform the method’s code model by invoking the FuncOp.transform

-method and passing the code transformer as an argument.
+method with the code transformer as an argument.

 The transformed code model is naturally very similar to the input code model.